tiyn/larbs/README.md

 There are a bunch of hotkeys.
-Please visit my [dwm](https://github.com/tiyn/dwm) and [st](https://github.com/tiyn/st) builds and my [dotfiles](https://github.com/tiyn/.dotfiles) to see them.
+Please visit my [dwm](https://github.com/tiyn/dwm) and [st](https://github.com/tiyn/st) builds and my [dotfiles](https://github.com/tiyn/dotfiles) to see them.

 ## Preparation

-A bootable base installation of Arch Linux is needed.
+To get this script working you need a bootable base installation of Arch Linux.
 You can do a minimal install by following a
 [secure guide by me](https://github.com/Tiyn/wiki/blob/master/wiki/linux/arch-linux/installation.md).
 You don't need an existing user other than root to use larbs.